Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Preliminaries and System Model

-We model a dynamic MCS environment where entities are classified into three distinct roles: \textit{(i)} a sensing platform, \textit{(ii)} multiple sensing tasks $\bm{\mathcal{S}}=\{s_1,\ldots,s_{|\bm{\mathcal{S}}|}\}$, and \textit{(iii)} multiple workers $\bm{\mathcal{W}}=\{w_1,\ldots,w_{|\bm{\mathcal{W}}|}\}$, where the platform is assumed to be \emph{honest-but-curious}: the platform faithfully executes the prescribed protocol, yet may attempt to infer workers' sensitive {intent/preference} information from reported signals and historical logs.
+We consider a dynamic MCS system consisting of three main components: \textit{(i)} a sensing platform, \textit{(ii)} a set of sensing tasks $\bm{\mathcal{S}}=\{s_1,\ldots,s_{|\bm{\mathcal{S}}|}\}$, and \textit{(iii)} a set of mobile workers $\bm{\mathcal{W}}=\{w_1,\ldots,w_{|\bm{\mathcal{W}}|}\}$.
+The platform is assumed to be \emph{honest-but-curious}: it faithfully follows the prescribed protocol, but may infer workers' sensitive intent/preference information from reported signals, task allocation histories, and interaction logs.